final-year-project2/mobile/README.md

 ## Introduction

-This project is built using Flutter and follows the GetX state management solution for efficient and scalable application development.
-The folder structure is inspired by the GetX folder structure, ensuring a clean and organized codebase.
+This project is  using Flutter and follows the GetX state management solution
 ## Features

 - **GetX Folder Structure**: we use getx folder structure.
 For more details, refer to the [GetX documentation](https://pub.dev/packages/get).